Order-Induced Variance in the Moving-Range Sigma Estimator: A Total-Variance Decomposition: A law of total variance decomposition

-Equation~\eqref{eq:gmd} shows that averaging over adjacencies replaces the $n-1$ adjacent-pair average in $\overline{\mathrm{MR}}$ by the average over all $\binom{n}{2}$ pairs, i.e., $\bar T=\GMD/d_2$ (Gini-based dispersion measures have also appeared directly in control-chart design; see, for example, \citep{RiazSaghir2007,AslamEtAl2022}).
-Equivalently, $\bar T$ is a symmetric $U$-statistic of order $2$ (up to $1/d_2$) \citep{David1968,GerstenbergerVogel2015}.
+Equation~\eqref{eq:gmd} shows that averaging over adjacencies replaces the average over the $n-1$ adjacent pairs in $\overline{\mathrm{MR}}$ with the average over all $\binom{n}{2}$ pairs.
+Thus the Gini mean difference is the natural random-order baseline for the moving range.
+Equivalently, $\bar T$ is a symmetric degree-two $U$-statistic up to the fixed factor $1/d_2$ \citep{David1968,GerstenbergerVogel2015}.
+Gini-based dispersion measures have also appeared directly in control-chart design; see, for example, \citet{RiazSaghir2007} and \citet{AslamEtAl2022}.
+More broadly, pairwise-difference scale functionals, including Gini's mean difference and generalized $Q_n$ statistics, have been used for robust tests of scale changes in time series \citep{GerstenbergerVogelWendler2020}.